letterassist-ai/flusseract/README.md

   * See the documentation in linux/CMakeLists.txt.
   * See the documentation in windows/CMakeLists.txt.

-## Binding to native code

-To use the native code, bindings in Dart are needed.
-To avoid writing these by hand, they are generated from the header file (`src/image_processor.h`) by `package:ffigen`.
-Regenerate the bindings by running `flutter pub run ffigen --config ffigen.yaml`.

-## Invoking native code

-Very short-running native functions can be directly invoked from any isolate.
-For example, see `sum` in `lib/image_processor.dart`.

-Longer-running functions should be invoked on a helper isolate to avoid dropping frames in Flutter applications.
-For example, see `sumAsync` in `lib/image_processor.dart`.

 ## Flutter help

 For help getting started with Flutter, view our